-Capital and Shares.Article 4
+Capital and Shares.

 4.1.
-The company's authorized share capital amounts one million five hundred thousand euros (EUR 1,500,000) , divided into ten (10) priority shares, nine hundred ninety-nine thousand nine hundred and seventy (999,970) A shares, five hundred thousand (500,000) B shares, ten (10) C shares and ten (10) D shares each share having a nominal value of one euro (EUR 1).
+The company's authorized share capital amounts to three hundred million euro (EUR 300,000,000), divided into ten (10) priority shares, one hundred fifty million (150,000,000) A shares and one hundred forty nine million, nine hundred and ninety-nine thousand nine hundred and ninety (149,999,990) B shares, each share having a nominal value of one euro (EUR 1).

 4.2.
-The priority shares, A shares, B shares, C shares and D shares each form a separate share class.
-A shares, B shares, C shares and D shares are together designated as ordinary shares.
+The priority shares, A shares and B shares each form a separate share category.
+The A and B shares are also collectively referred to as ordinary shares.
 The monies and other goods that are deposited in and/or attributed to a Capital Account corresponding to an ordinary share class will be managed separately for the holders of shares in the class concerned and invested in the manner determined by the board for the class of ordinary shares in question.

 4.3.
-The shares are registered shares and are numbered consecutively per class, the priority shares from P1, the A shares from A1, the B shares from B1, the C shares from C1, and the D shares from D1 onward.
+The shares are registered and numbered consecutively; the priority shares from P1, the A shares from A1 and the B shares from B1 onward.